Tao Minglun: Biography

-Tao Minglun became a member of the Chinese Communist Party in October 1983.
-He held the positions of governor of Suiping County, secretary of the county party committee, and director of the Standing Committee of the county people's congress in Henan Province.
-In September 2001, he assumed the role of deputy secretary of the Henan Provincial Committee of the Communist Youth League.
-In 2006, he assumed the role of secretary of the Henan Provincial Committee of the Communist Youth League.
 In March 2008, he was appointed deputy secretary of the CCP Shangqiu Municipal Committee and mayor of Shangqiu.
 In March 2011, he assumed the role of secretary of the CCP Shangqiu Municipal Party Committee.
 In April 2015, he was appointed as a member of the Standing Committee of the CCP Henan Provincial Committee and served as the Minister of the United Front Work Department.

 In November 2017, he was appointed to the Standing Committee and served as Secretary General of the CPC Anhui Provincial Committee.
 From February to March 2020, he briefly served concurrently as the Minister of the United Front Work Department of the CPC Anhui Provincial Committee.
 In June 2020, he was designated as the Minister of the Publicity Department of the CCP Anhui Provincial Committee.

 In November 2021, he assumed the role of Deputy Secretary of the Party Group of the Standing Committee of the Anhui Provincial People's Congress (安徽省人民代表大会常务委员会) and Deputy Director.
 In January 2023, he was re-elected to the 14th Anhui Provincial People's Congress.